VIBER/WHATSAPP 24/7 SUPPORT

-If you're in St. Petersburg for the first time and would like to see as mush as possible, enjoy this Maximum Coverage 2-day private tour!
-Get acquinted with Russian history in a company of a professional tour guide, who will make your time in our city unforgettable!
+If you're in St. Petersburg for the first time and would like to see as much as possible, enjoy this Maximum Coverage 2-day private tour!
+Get acquainted with Russian history in a company of a professional tour guide, who will make your time in our city unforgettable!
 No Russian Visa required!

 See as many highlights as one can possibly cover within a short period of time: Aurora cruiser, the first house of St. Petersburg, Nevsky Prospect, numerous rivers and bridges, Kazan Cathedral, Admiralty, Palace Square and the Hermitage museum, the Bronze Horseman monument to Peter the Great, Palace Bridge, St. Nicholas Cathedral, University Embankment with its historical buildings: Kunstkammer, the Academy of Sciences, and St. Petersburg State University, Menshikov Palace, the Square of Arts with Michael's Palace, the Mosque, the Smolny Convent, the Taurida Palace, the Foundry Prospect with the "Big House" (the KGB headquarters) and many more!